thilakshan9/computer-vision-rock-paper-scissors/README.md

 # Bugs and Fixes
 Python and conda were in separate file paths which was giivng problems with the packages when running the file.
 I had to change the file path of the python it was using (multiple pythons on system).
+Included rounds to make sure it accounts for when no player reaches 3 wins but win the best of three due to ties.

+## By Thilakshan Balasubramaniam